-AP Biology is a college-level course that allows for students to do an in-depth study of God's creation.
-We will focus on the four Big Ideas set forth by the College Board in the AP Biology curriculum which include evolution, energy dynamics, information transfer, and interactions from the molecular to the ecological levels.
+AP Biology Grades 11-12 1 credit Prerequisites: Biology and Chemistry Application required from the molecular to the ecological levels.
 Students will also engage in science practices as described by the College Board and will develop these skills through inquiry labs and activities.
 Students who complete this course are expected to take the Advanced Placement exam.
 A passing score on this Exam may result in the student receiving credit and/or advanced placement in college.